goramartin/QueryEngine/README.md

 |  x.Name  | Selects a specified property of a specified variable     |

 Inside select expression can be either * or variable referrences.
 If the * is chosen, then all variables from a match expression are selected.
 Selecting a variable with its name solely will cause the same effect as if a function id(x) was called, so the results is the unique id of an element.
-When selecting a property of a variable, if the variable has defined type and the accessed property does not exists it will throw an error, otherwise if it is unknown type, the accessing will generete null value.
+When selecting a property of a variable, if the variable has defined type and the accessed property does not exist in the entire data scheme it will throw an error, otherwise if it is only missing in the variable table but exists in the graph, accessing the property will generete null value.

-Each referrence is comma separated.
+Each expression is comma separated.

+>Example:

+    SELECT x as xID, x.Age as xAge, y match (x)->(y);
+    SELECT * match (x) -[e]-> (y); <=> SELECT x, e, y match (x) -[e]-> (y);

 ### Match syntax
 Match expression starts with MATCH word and expects pattern to match.
 There can be more patterns separated by comma.